Welcome to my weird and wonderful life!

 Climbed sea stacks and the Sturrall Ridge.

 Rally and super car driving.

-In July 2018, I aim to become the first person to climb FOUR Irish mountain peaks (on crutches) in less than 24 hours.
-I will be accompanied by climbing legend Iain Miller of Unique Ascent and this will be my first large fundraiser.
+In July 2018, I became the first person to climb FOUR Irish mountain peaks (on crutches) in 32 hours.
+I was accompanied by climbing legend Iain Miller of Unique Ascent, army sergeant Billy Fanneran and my partner Ian Parke.

-The mountains we will be climbing are Carrauntoohil in Co.
+The mountains climbed were Carrauntoohil in Co.
 Kerry.
 Croagh Patrick in Co.
 Mayo.
 Slieve Donard in Co.
-Down then finishing off with Mount Errigal in the Hills of Donegal.
+Down and Mount Errigal in the Hills of Donegal.